Oliviavalen/demeter/README.md

 **Subject line:** Your Reddit name.<br><br>
 **Include:** your original Reddit message; your chosen first name; your name and email you used to subscribe to my publication; a statement that you completed the above and promise to actively demonstrate you are worthy of my time; optional: session code.
 Wait for a response. [^4]

 As your Regent, and you my ward, I will take full, negotiated control of your schedule.
 Your only purpose in life will be to please me.
 I will add kink, playtime, and personal attention as you earn my approval.
-I will go the lengths to customize something that works for your individual life with precision.
+I will go the lengths to customize something that works for your individual life, with precision.
 We will start this within a few email exchanges.

 **If** you prove your commitment to satisfying my needs and pleasures from the onset.
-Start with the above.[^5]
+Give me actions, not words.
+Start with the above. [^5]

 ##### Footnotes
 [^1] In lieu of financial compensation, this is your payment to me for my attention thus far.
 I own these upvotes for life.
 Prove you are better than all the time-wasters here and honor this agreement. <br>